-There are legitimate reasons for charging administrative fees and interest, such as to compensate for the hours spent chasing overdue accounts or to cover the interest payable on a supplier’s own overdraft.
+There are legitimate reasons for charging administrative fees and interest.
+One of these reasons is to compensate you for the hours spent chasing overdue accounts.
+Another reasons is to cover the interest payable on a supplier’s own overdraft.

 However, a court will not enforce an administrate fee or interest clause if they consider it to be a “penalty clause”.
 A penalty clause is one which requires payment for default that is excessive to any loss that the supplier may have suffered as a result of that default.